List of Tenchi Muyo! characters: Concept

 Masaki Kajishima and Hiroki Hayashi, who both worked on the Bubblegum Crisis OVAs, cite the show as being the inspiration for Tenchi Muyo!
 Ryo-Ohki.

-In an interview with AIC, Hayashi described Bubblegum Crisis as "A pretty gloomy anime.
+In an interview with AIC, Hayashi described Bubblegum Crisis as "[a] pretty gloomy anime.
 Serious fighting, complicated human relationships, and dark Mega Tokyo."
-Hayashi and Kajishima thought it would be fun to create some comedic episodes with ideas like the girls going to hot springs, but these ideas were rejected by their sponsors.
-Hayashi also said there was a trend to have several characters of one gender and a single one of the other gender, and asked if Mackey (Sylia's brother) was a main character, reversing the scenario in Bubblegum.
-This became the basis for the show.
+Hayashi and Kajishima thought it would be fun to create some comedic episodes with ideas like the girls going to the hot springs, but these ideas were rejected by their sponsors.
+Hayashi explained that having a cast of several characters of one gender and a single one of the other gender was a trend at the time; he wondered what it would be like if Mackey (Sylia's brother) was a main character of a show, reversing the scenario in Bubblegum.
+This became the basis for the Bubblegum Crisis.

 In designing Ryoko, Kajishima and Hayashi were inspired by the American sitcom I Dream of Jeannie and wanted to use her in their works.
-In the first episode, Tenchi would open the sealed cave, which was a reference to the Jeannie's bottle, and a "cute witch" would jump out.
-Hayashi said that Tenchi is "sort of" based on Mackey, and that after Tenchi and Ryoko, the other girls were designed to be characters to balance the picture in the very early concepts of the series, as original characters.
+In the first episode, Tenchi opens the sealed cave, a reference to the Jeannie's bottle, and a "cute witch" jumps out.
+Hayashi said that Tenchi is "sort of" based on Mackey, and that after Tenchi and Ryoko, the rest of the girls were designed as original characters to balance the picture in the very early concepts of the series.